 I call my business coach, Genine Howard of Life Extraordinary and get a reality check.
 She’s been amazing and I can’t recommend having a coach or a business mentor enough.

 Who is your support crew if you have one?

 My parents who have believed in me and helped me achieve this dream.
 My father in particular who hooked me up with his consultant in China and accompanied me on a trip to Qingdao to tour fabric houses and garment production companies.

-My sister, Julia who has been very encouraging and helped me with a few tasks that I needed to offload to get other stuff done and my social media sisterhood.
+Julia, my sister, who has been very encouraging and helped me with a few tasks that I needed to offload to get other stuff done and my social media sisterhood.
 The women I’ve met online through Facebook and Instagram groups and have sometimes gone on to meet in real life.
 We continue to have each other’s back.